frkatona/teensy-ekit-module/README.md

 The microcontroller sends USB MIDI and is recognized by software as "APK MIDI" (configured using the name.c file).
 To minimize latency, I'm using a PreSonus Studio 68c audio interface with a sample buffer size at or below 256.
 Testing the basic strikes yields latencies difficult to detect to my ears.

+Note that foot controller CC seems to require matching port numbers in the Kontakt wrapper and the FL MIDI IO settings.

 ![image](images/FLScreenshot.png)

 ## Code Structure